Physical Objects Creation 2D

 For a nice overview of rigid bodies and constraints one can take a look at 'Physics rigid body 2D.scene' file, which can be found at 'Assets\Samples\Starter Content\Scenes'.

-In order to run simulation, one should press Play button in Ribbon or in Quick Access Toolbar.
+In order to run simulation, one should press the Play button in Ribbon or in Quick Access Toolbar.

 One can create Rigid Body 2D by picking required figure, and dropping in the scene.